TND/webpack-server-runner-plugin/README.md

 ## How it works

-`WebpackServerRunnerPlugin` runs your server code via a `require()` statement to the output file.
+`ServerRunnerPlugin` runs your server code via a `require()` statement to the output file.
 It modifies your entry module like [`DllPlugin`](https://github.com/webpack/docs/wiki/list-of-plugins#dllplugin) does: it exports the internal `require` function and the entry `module` object to be able to update the server after an HMR module reload of the main module.

 You can optionally add more `module.hot.accept()` calls in your server code for other modules.
-If you don't, all HMR replacements will bubble up to your main module, which will then be accepted by `WebpackServerRunnerPlugin`.
+If you don't, all HMR replacements will bubble up to your main module, which will then be accepted by `ServerRunnerPlugin`.

-Internally, `WebpackServerRunnerPlugin` dispatches every incoming request between your client files and server routes based on the `output.publicPath` setting in your Webpack client config.
+Internally, `ServerRunnerPlugin` dispatches every incoming request between your client files and server routes based on the `output.publicPath` setting in your Webpack client config.
 The client files are served by an express app.

 You can even attach more `StaticFilesPlugin`s (with a different `output.publicPath`) if you have more than one client config.